Learning-from-the-curve/learning-from-the-curve/_posts/daily-updates/2020-04-01-COVID19-Daily-update-on-number-of-cases-and-deaths.md

 Finally, we turn to the number of deaths for the top 10 EU28 countries.

-Figure 10 shows the total number of deads for the top 10 EU28 countries with the deadliest outbreak by date.
+Figure 10 shows the total number of deaths for the top 10 EU28 countries with the deadliest outbreak by date.
 As of today, the country with the most deaths is Italy, with 12,430 deaths.
 Second is Spain, with 8,189 deaths, and France follows, with 3,523 deaths.

 {% include plots/daily-update-2020-04-01/2020-04-01-deaths_cum-dateRep-plain-EU28.html %}
 *Figure 10: Total deaths by date, EU28 top 10.*